 - Require a double opt-in and have subscribers confirm their email to prevent false emails, which helps to reduce the number of bounced emails you have.

-- Keep email addresses that are personal vs generic email addresses (such as [email protected] or [email protected]).
+- Keep email addresses that are personal vs generic email addresses (such as hello@ or info@).
 Opt for your name @ to feel more personal, humans respond best to other humans.

 - Change the content in emails for less active subscribers to better get their attention, such as testing an opt-out campaign (where users are asked if they’d like to stay on the list through a series of “last chance” emails).